Dayamani Barla: Activism

-Jharkhand region is rich in natural resources and many government and private companies have appropriated land to build number of natural resources extracting factories.
-Although the tribal people are supposed to receive compensation, numbers of activists allege that they do not receive adequate compensation.
+The Jharkhand region is rich in natural resources and many government and private companies have appropriated land to build a number of natural resource extracting factories.
+Although the tribal people are supposed to receive compensation, a number of activists allege that they do not receive adequate compensation.

 Arcelor Mittal wants to invest US$8.79 billion to set up one of the world's biggest steel plants in the area.
 The Greenfield steel project requires 12000 acre of land and a new power plant.
 According to Barla, that would displace forty tribal villages.
-Barla and her organisation Adivaasi, Moolvaasi, Astitva Raksha Manch (Forum for the protection of tribal and indigenous people's identity) – says apart from causing massive displacement, the project will destroy the forests in the area.
-It will also affect the water sources and ecosystems, thereby threatening the environment and the very source of sustenance for indigenous peoples, it says.
-Arcelor Mittal on its part says that it does not want to grab local peoples land as is willing to negotiate with all stake holders.
+Barla and her organisation, Adivaasi, Moolvaasi, Astitva Raksha Manch (Forum for the Protection of Tribal and Indigenous People's Identity) argue that, apart from causing massive displacement, the project will destroy the forests in the area.
+It will also affect the water sources and ecosystems, thereby threatening the environment and the very source of sustenance for indigenous peoples.
+Arcelor Mittal on its part says that it does not want to grab local people's land and that it is willing to negotiate with all stake holders.
 But Barla counters that the subsistence tribal communities will not survive the alienation from their native land and they cannot be compensated for such a loss.

+Barla's activist work was the subject of the 2013 documentary film Ballad of Resistance by filmmaker Leena Manimekalai.